redis/redis-doc/topics/replication.md

 Of course you need to replace 192.168.1.1 6379 with your master IP address (or hostname) and port.
 Alternatively, you can call the `SLAVEOF` command and the master host will start a sync with the slave.

+There are also a few parameters in order to tune the replication backlog taken in memory by the master to perform the partial resynchronization.
+See the example `redis.conf` shipped with the Redis distribution for more information.

 Read only slave
 ---